Trophy Night

-Trophy Night : The Best of Weddings Parties Anything is a compilation album released by Australian rock band Weddings Parties Anything.
+Trophy Night: The Best of Weddings Parties Anything is a compilation album released by Australian rock band Weddings Parties Anything.
 It comprises songs from the band's seven studio albums together with two new tracks: "Anthem" and "Traffic Goes By", together with a cover of The Triffids' "Wide Open Road".

 Trophy Night was also released for a limited time with a bonus disc Benched, a collection of unreleased demos and assorted B-sides.

+Background

 In early August 1998, Weddings, Parties, Anything announced that they were calling it a day, one month before this long-planned retrospective was to be released.
-The material for this best-of was compiled by allowing fans to pick heir favorite songs through the band's website.
-All the band's original songs on the album are written by Mick Thomas.
-Dave Steel wrote 5 songs on the first albums but none are included here.
+The material for this best-of was compiled by fans who picked their favourite songs through the band's website.